Tuesday, July 31, 2007

 Could there be a more perfect metaphor for writing?
 We are gilding the cracks.
 Not covering them up, not even truly fixing them, because, often, that's beyond our power.
 But we can say: Look.
 Look right here.

 How do you see Claudia's art?
-Is she crazy to do this?
+Is she crazy to repair things this way?
 What are the cracks you want to call attention to with your art?

 *For a different take on wabi (or wabi-sabi, as it's more completely called) see this funny piece from Utne Reader.
 As they say, "are you wabi-sabi, or just wabi-SLOBBY?"